HBM/saleae-hla-io-link/README.md

 ## Usage
 1. Add the analyzer to Logic 2 from the extension window.
 2. Capture or load up a capture of IO-Link traffic.
 You need to capture the C/Q line (24V) directly.
-You cannot capture TX and RX independetly between Transceiver and your uC.
+You cannot capture TX and RX independently between Transceiver and your uC.
-3. Add a "Async Serial" Analyzer with "Even Parity", "One Stop Bit", "LSB first", "Signal Inversion", and the Baudrate of your IO-Link device.
+3. Add an "Async Serial" Analyzer with "Even Parity", "One Stop Bit", "LSB first", "Signal Inversion", and the Baudrate of your IO-Link device.
    - COM1 =   4800
    - COM2 =  38400
    - COM3 = 230400